Beneficiaries for TFSAs, RRSPs, RRIFs and other key accounts

 Annuities and Life Insurance Policies

 You can absolutely name a spouse, a child or other individuals as beneficiaries under these types of contracts.
 All proceeds are paid tax-free to the beneficiary and, in addition, there are no probate fees charged to these assets.

 All insurance products permit beneficiary designations.
 Sun Life also has accumulation annuities (or insurance GICs) and there are also segregated fund contracts as an alternative to mutual funds.
-All investors are best advised to understand the products they are investing in before they buy them – do you own due diligence.
+I believe all investors are best advised to understand the products they are investing in before they buy them – do you own due diligence.

-Needless to say there is a lot to consider when it comes to naming beneficiaries and estate planning.
+Needless to say there is a lot to consider when it comes to naming beneficiaries for TFSAs, RRSPs, RRIFs in particular.
 I’m really just scratching the surface here since I did not tackle all accounts or possibilities, let alone some provincial nuances (i.e., rules in Quebec).
 I do hope though this post offered some perspectives and guidance to consider for your situation.